sass/sass-site/source/blog/030-request-for-comments-new-js-api.html.md

 #### Canonicalizing Relative Loads

-When a stylesheet tries to load a relative URL, such as `@use "variables"`, it's not clear from the document itself text whether that's meant to refer to a file that exists relative to the stylesheet or to another importer or load path.
+When a stylesheet tries to load a relative URL, such as `@use "variables"`, it's not clear from the document itself whether that refers to a file that exists relative to the stylesheet or to another importer or load path.
 Here's how the importer API resolves that ambiguity:

-* First, the relative URL is resolved relative to the old stylesheet's canonical URL.
-For example, if the canonical URL is `file:///path/to/my/_styles.scss`, then the resolved URL will be `file://path/to/my/variables`.
+* First, the relative URL is resolved relative to the canonical URL of the stylesheet that contained the `@use` (or `@forward` or `@import`).
+For example, if the canonical URL is `file:///path/to/my/_styles.scss`, then the resolved URL will be `file:///path/to/my/variables`.

 * This URL is then passed to the `canonicalize()` method of the importer that loaded the old stylesheet.
 (That means it's important for your importers to support absolute URLs!)
-If the importer recognizes it, it returns the canonical value which is then passed to `load()`; otherwise, it returns `null`.
+If the importer recognizes it, it returns the canonical value which is then passed to that importer's `load()`; otherwise, it returns `null`.

-* If the old stylesheet's importer didn't recognize the URL, it's passed to all the `importers`' canonicalize functions in order, then checked for in all the `loadPaths`.
+* If the old stylesheet's importer didn't recognize the URL, it's passed to all the `importers`' canonicalize functions in the order they appear in `options`, then checked for in all the `loadPaths`.
 If none of those recognizes it, the load fails.

 It's important that local relative paths take precedence over other importers or load paths, because otherwise your local stylesheets could get unexpectedly